 Seeing the Invisible at Gardens by the Bay

-Seeing the Invisible at Gardens by the Bay will feature the augmented reality works of 12 artists – Ai Weiwei, Refik Anadol, El Anatsui, Isaac Julien CBE RA, Mohammed Kazem, Sigalit Landau, Sarah Meyohas, Pamela Rosenkranz and Timur Si-Qin.
+Seeing the Invisible at Gardens by the Bay features 12 augmented reality works by artists like Ai Weiwei, Refik Anadol, El Anatsui, Isaac Julien CBE RA, Mohammed Kazem, Sigalit Landau, Sarah Meyohas, Pamela Rosenkranz and Timur Si-Qin.

 There will be no admission charge to the exhibition at Gardens by the Bay.

 Augmented Reality Art: Nature, the Environment and Sustainability

 Many of the works created for the exhibition address themes about nature, the environment and sustainability.

 These include an adaptation of one of El Anatsui’s iconic recycled bottle-top installations into an augmented reality tapestry that shimmers gently as though moved by a soft wind, a new work by Sigalit Landau inspired by the natural formation of a salt stalagmite and a translation of Ai Weiwei’s Gilded Cage into augmented reality.

 The augmented reality art trail starts off at the Golden Garden, at the main drop-off point.
 Head towards the bright yellow signboard and open up the app to get started.
 Once you are in the right vicinity of the digital art, you will be prompted by the app to establish the artwork and it will magically appear on the app screen.

 There are two stops at the Golden Garden and one at The Canopy.
 The remainder can be found around the Bayfront Plaza area, the Meadow and Serene Garden.

 The app also has a map that can guide you to the correct location, shown by the coloured area around each waypoint, to activate the artworks.